Is My Prescription a Pharmacy or Medical Benefit?

 Some Drugs Can Be Both

-Of course, understanding the details of your Blue Cross and Blue Shield of Illinois (BCBSIL) plan is one of the best ways to get the most out of your pharmacy benefit.
+Of course, understanding the details of your Blue Cross and Blue Shield of Illinois plan is one of the best ways to get the most out of your pharmacy benefit.
 Here are some things you can do:

 Check Your Plan’s Drug List